mexiquin/qSurplusPrep/README.md

 ## New Interface Screen
 To be totally honest, nothing much has really changed here, other than the inclusion of a few more install options, as well as a cute cow displaying the name of the application.
+The goal is to eventually implement an easy to use GUI interface over the course of the application's development.

 ## Downloads MediaCreationTool directly from microsoft's Website
 Initially, the media creation tool executable was included on the installation usb and had to manually by copied and pasted